jackyho522/katacoda-scenarios/new-scenario-template/step4.md

 image here

+It will lead to this page:

 ![wp_attempts](./assets/attempts.png)

-It is possible to add users into ban list.
+It is possible to add users into ban list in the Lockouts page also.
 Default ban list is not recommended.
 It is very old and no longer supported.

 Example: